projectceladon/celadon-documentation/_sources/tutorials/dbc.rst.txt

 ***********

-The Android host ecosystem consists of new applications like Android Automotive, Chromebook*, or gateways running on |NUC|-like systems.
+The Android host ecosystem consists of new applications like Android Automotive, Chromebook, or gateways running on |NUC|-like systems.
 A significant challenge with these Android host solutions is the lack of USB Device mode because most of x86 platforms are USB host systems.
 The DBC addresses this issue and allows a :abbr:`DUT (Device Under Test)` with